l-eg116/resume/README.md

 > LaTeX easy-to-use template for tech resume that auto-build on a github page.

 ![Resume Preview](src/resume-en/resume.jpg)
-*Preview of the resume generated*

 ![Resume Preview](qr-code.png)
-*Preview of the qr-code generated*

 ## Getting Started